-This was the question posed by a consumer-health pharmaceutical customer to Acquia.
-Acquia had some answers to this question straight off the bat: a powerful enterprise cloud hosting platform, unparalleled Drupal architecture capabilities and kit like SiteFactory that gives command and control over multi-site web-estates.
+These were the questions a consumer-health pharmaceutical customer posed to Acquia.
+We at Coherence had immediate answers: a powerful enterprise cloud hosting platform for multisite management, unparalleled Drupal architecture capabilities, and a kit like Site Factory that gives command and control over multisite web-estates.

-Enter, Acquia Site Studio
+Enter Acquia Site Studio

 Building the Design Solution

-Previously, our consumer health customer had developed a design guide; a guide for visual design agencies charting the key component blocks, behaviours and layouts for the web estate.
+Previously, our consumer health customer had developed a design guide for visual design agencies that charted the key component blocks, behaviors, and layouts for the web estate.
 Visual design had already been conducted for their leading consumer brands using the design guide — all by different agencies.

 Building Design Systems as a Service with Acquia Professional Services

-Acquia asked Coherence to work with Professional Services as a design system partner with experience using Site Studio to build multi-identity web estates.
+Acquia asked Coherence to work with its Professional Services division as a design system partner with experience using Site Studio to build multi-identity web estates.
 Professional Services’ deep understanding of ASF architecture ensured the web estate was architected with scalability in mind.